catapracts/ExerciseProject/README.md

 - Test
   To make a Program using with various language to make a diverse Program
 - Debug Log(Later)
   To write a Debugging Log and solve the problem
+- SQL(later)
+  To record a SQL query using in the program

 3. Plan
 - Update(later)